ThisNameIsMine/gymbeam-interview/README.md

 -   **Tailwind CSS:** Used for all styling, enabling rapid development of a responsive and consistent UI.
 -   **GymBeam Brand Alignment:** Efforts were made to align with the GymBeam brand through logo usage, a color palette featuring orange, and UI components like the `AnnouncementBar` and `Banner`.
 -   **Responsive Design:** The application is designed to be responsive, with layouts and components adapting to various screen sizes (mobile, tablet, desktop) using Tailwind's responsive utility classes.
+-   **Mobile Design:** `ProductCard` component is designed so that the image and caption are clickable, while the description can be freely touched to provide a seamless experience and prevent accidental clicks.

 ## Enhancements (Going Above and Beyond Requirements)
 Several features and practices were implemented to enhance the application beyond the minimum requirements: